 • First, the delivery drone sector is commercially important.
 Many e-commerce giants have set up drone delivery units (e.g., Google Wing, Amazon Prime Air), and the economic and logistical advantages of drone-based delivery are beyond question.
 The technology has also sufficiently advanced, as evidenced by successful recent trials.
-Privacy concerns, however, remain a significant hurdle to the wide-spread adoption of delivery drones [24, 30, 41, 69, 73, 96, 107].
+Privacy concerns, however, remain a significant hurdle to the wide-spread adoption of delivery drones [21, 96, 87, 63, 37, 27, 66].
 Privadome, tailored specifically to this sector, is therefore likely to be of significant interest to the community.

 • Second, a system like Privadome can in fact encourage adoption of delivery drones.
-Trials of delivery drones in the recent past have raised concerns from privacy-conscious citizens [25, 73].
-Studies [66, 100] indicate that privacy concerns by citizens can in fact impact technology uptake and sales, with a study by Cisco [27] showing 90% of customers would not buy from companies that do not adequately protect their data privacy.
-Indeed, privacy disclosures by delivery drone services of e-commerce giants do not inspire much confidence.
-For example, Google Wing's privacy policy states that "the cameras on Wing's drone may incidentally capture lowresolution black-and-white overhead images . . . which may include images of individuals" [103], while Amazon's drone delivery FAQ mentioned that "... the cameras may record overhead videos of people and things near your delivery location when completing the delivery process."
+Trials of delivery drones in the recent past have raised concerns from privacy-conscious citizens [22, 66].
+Studies [91, 60] indicate that privacy concerns by citizens can in fact impact technology uptake and sales, with a study by Cisco [24] showing 90% of customers would not buy from companies that do not adequately protect their data privacy.
 We therefore believe that the adoption of a Privadome-like solution, which offers audit trails attested by trusted hardware, can build citizen confidence and encourage the uptake of drone-based delivery.